Board of Directors 2019-2020

 Mr. Wagner decided to finally try his hand at his own restaurant with the purchase of steak & sushi, which he owned from 2013-2018.
 In the past, he has been the Marketing Chair for the ByWard Market BIA, the Entertainment Chair for HOPE Volleyball Summerfest and the Pension Committee Chair for Newcap Radio.

-Alan Wainwright joined the Bruyere Board as a Community Representative in 2017.
-He served as member of the Quality Management and Effectiveness Committee.
+Alan Wainwright joined the Bruyere Board in June 2019.
+He serves as a member of the Quality Management and Effectiveness Committee and the Governance and Nominating Committee.